 This document explains how to integrate with Nordigen API to connect to your users’ bank accounts and access account information from bank PSD2 APIs.
 Nordigen API is a set of endpoints that allows you to integrate our Account Information solution with your system.
 All responses will be shown in JSON format.
 All endpoints require the Authorization token.

-Before you start, please make sure you have acquired a token from the Nordigen's Open Banking Portal.
-If you are not a registered and authorised user of the Open Banking Portal
+Before you start, please make sure you have acquired a user secret from Nordigen's Open Banking Portal.

 Account Information solution can access up to 24 months of transaction history as well as up to 90 days of continuous access to account information.